AtanasKisyov/sap_data_analysis/README.md

 SAP requirements: PP BOM Evaluation table (tcode YQ298 or similar).

-Current version works with single circuit wires.
+Current version works with single circuit wires and twisted wires.

 Use:

+Single Wires:

-Export the needed information for active materials from SAP table in unconverted .csv
+Export the information from SAP for your obsolete and active wires in separate files.
+Be sure to name them "obsolete_wires.csv" and "active_wires.csv".

+Twisted Wires:

-Export the needed information for obsolete materials from SAP table in unconverted .csv
+Export the information for your obsolete and active twisted wires in separate files.

-Both files should be pasted in the "Files" directory.

-Open the main.py file in console.
+There should be a third file which must contain the information for all circuit wires in your system.
+Be sure to name them "obsolete_wires.csv", "active_wires.csv" and "lower_wires.csv"

+Run the "main.py" file the console.
+You will be asked what type of analysis you need.
+Choose between "single wires" and "twisted wires"